Meet Rebecca Flores, LPC

 You’re ready to look at this now.

 I don't work from one single method.
-I work from what you actually need, and I've trained deeply in approaches that work at the level where things genuinely shift.
+I work from what women need, and I've trained deeply in approaches that work at the level where things genuinely shift.

 How we work depends on how the pain is held: sometimes in memory, sometimes in the body, sometimes in grief, and sometimes in the relationship patterns that formed around survival.

 EMDR: Traumatic memory doesn't store the way ordinary memory does.
 It stays live, close to the surface, easy to activate.
 EMDR works at the level where it's actually held, helping the nervous system complete what it couldn't at the time.
-Not just understanding what happened.
-Moving it.
+Understanding what happened and actually moving it.

 Brainspotting: Some of what you're carrying doesn't have a narrative.
 It lives in the body at a level beneath the story you already know how to tell.
 Brainspotting locates what's held there and processes it precisely, without requiring you to put it into words first.